-Business owners’ marketing plans are filled with a wide range of tools and options, but nearly every business can benefit from social media marketing.
-With so many people using social media, there’s an excellent chance you can reach your target audience and boost sales.
+Business owners’ marketing plans are filled with a wide range of tools and options.
+However, nearly every business can benefit from social media marketing.
+With so many consumers using social media, you can reach your target audience and boost sales via social media marketing strategies.

-Social media experiences differ by industry and business type and scope, and social media marketing is constantly changing.
-However, every business stands to gain significant advantages from using social media as a tool for growth.
+Social media experiences differ by industry, business type and organizational scope — plus, social media marketing is constantly changing.
+However, every business stands to gain significant advantages from using social media as a growth tool.
 We’ll explore the benefits of social media for business and highlight some mistakes to avoid.

 What are the benefits of using social media to grow your business?

-According to GWI, 59% of the world’s population uses social media, with an average daily usage of 2.5 hours.
-It makes sense to find your customers where they are and connect with your audience on social media
+According to GWI, 62.3 percent of the world’s population uses social media, with an average daily usage of 2 hours and 23 minutes.
+With this high usage level, it makes sense to find your customers where they are and connect with your audience on social media.

 Here are four benefits every business can realize from an effective social media presence.